Lots of people love tennis. But do you know where it comes from?

 Even if you haven't picked up a racket, maybe you've seen — or heard the buzz about — the 2024 tennis film Challengers, or noticed an upswing in preppy "tenniscore" apparel on store shelves and social media.

-Or perhaps you're watching Wimbledon, the sport's oldest and most prestigious Grand Slam.
-This year's tournament — which ends Sunday — has been packed with drama, from a record number of top-seed early eliminations to historic tech upgrades.
+Or perhaps you're watching Wimbledon, the sport's oldest and most prestigious Grand Slam tournament.
+This year's championship — which ends Sunday — has been packed with drama, from a record number of top-seed early eliminations to historic tech upgrades.

 While Wimbledon's pristine grass courts, all-white competitor dress code, royal patronage and customary strawberries-and-cream snack may look much the same as they did when the tournament began back in 1877, a lot about tennis has changed along the way.